-My forensic science program offers some resources to help students succeed in their studies, but I don’t think they are very good.
+My program offers some resources to help students succeed in their studies, but I don’t think they are very good.
 There is no tutoring center or writing center available to online students.
 There is an online library, but it is difficult to navigate.
 And when I contact the librarians online to ask for help, they seem to be more confused than I am.

 Have you done an internship in your field?

-I have not done an internship in my field because my forensic science program does not require it.
+I have not done an internship in my field because my program does not require it.
 I have asked for assistance in finding an internship, but the faculty and program managers cannot seem to do that.
 Their lack of help in finding students internship placements is one major shortcoming of the online program.